 * Click here for rating key

 Corrigan's Mayfair Restaurant Review: Richard Corrigan expanded from his charming Lindsay House to revitalize Bentley’s just off Piccadilly.
 Then in the way of empire builders, he took over what was Chez Nico in days long gone.
-Come here for what the menu describes (and for once accurately) as the chef’s “wild, flavourful and unpretentious cooking” which is based around his love---and deep understanding---of the robust nature of British game, of the freshest fish and seasonal vegetables.
-Here you’ll get Maldon smoked salmon, Cornish red mullet, game terrine, native oysters, octopus carpaccio with Seville oranges and almonds and pressed duck livers with pear and sloe berries for starters.
-The likes of saddle of wild rabbit with dates and orange; braised pork cheeks with mustard, capers and carrots; and steamed sea bass with bouillabaisse follow.
+Corrigan has a deep understanding of the robust nature of British game, of the freshest fish and seasonal vegetables.
+On the set menu you’ll get the likes of warm pig's head terrine with pickled watermelon, and braised lamb Boulangère with sweetbreads and Jerusalem artichokes.
+Go à la carte and choose from Cornish cod with caramelized cauliflower and truffled leeks, roast saddle of rabbit with sweet onion and roasted salsify, wild duck or Dartmoor venison.
 Vegetables are properly cooked; try chips in goose fat or buttered curly kale for an object lesson.
-Save room for vanilla parfait with clementines and almonds or perhaps rhubarb soufflé with ginger ice cream.
-It’s all impressively cooked.
-The wine list is a delight, beautifully put together with many wines by the glass or carafe with a non-greedy mark-up and an emphasis on small producers of biodynamic wines, and the menu is a good read.
-Opulent and mouthfilling?
+Save room for chocolate and caramel tart, or black treacle and ginger cake.
+The wine list is a delight, beautifully put together with many selections by the glass or carafe with a non-greedy mark-up and an emphasis on small producers of biodynamic wines, and the menu is a good read.
+Opulent and mouth-filling?
 Mainly fresh, youthful, juicy reds?
 It makes you want to try them all.
-The weekday lunch menu at £27 for 3 courses including a 250ml carafe of wine changes daily; on Sundays it’s the same price without the wine.
-Go on, spoil yourself.
+Weekday lunch menu at £35 for 2 courses, £39 for 3; 6-course Tasting menu £75.